-General comments on Examination May 2021
+General comments on Examination October 2021

-This examination involved the analysis of the salary progression of a population of trainee investment analysts as they progressed through a series of investment exams.
-Candidates were provided with salary and exam history data for a group of trainee investment analysts and were required to check (but not amend) this data before using it to determine the mean trainee salary at each stage through the exam progression.
-Candidates were asked to determine the expected trainee salary after each exam pass under two new methods for determining pay rises.
-Candidates were required to summarise, on a suitable chart, the results of further calculations to investigate the level of salary increase required under each approach to align the salary upon completion of all the investment exams with the mean salary value determined from the data provided.
+This examination involved the analysis of the annual management charge income received by an insurance company on its portfolio of single premium bonds.
+Candidates were provided with a set of uniform random numbers which they were required to check (but not amend) before using them to determine the expected investment returns on the portfolio over the next 20 years.
+Using the parameters provided, candidates were asked to determine the expected portfolio value and annual management charge deducted each year of the projection under two methods for determining expected investment returns.
+Candidates were required to summarise, on a suitable chart, the results of further calculations to investigate the level of annual management charge required under each approach to produce the same mean charge income.

 The model produced should be robust and adaptable with as much automation as possible such that, for example, if an alternative set of parameters were used, the changes would feed through without further intervention.
 Marks were not awarded for copying and pasting the data between worksheets.
 Candidates should have linked all future calculations to the raw data.
 The use of named data ranges can be helpful for understanding and adapting the model, particularly for key parameter values.
 Some candidates could have achieved higher marks if their audit trails had included more detail.
 When describing methodology, candidates should note that they need to state their methods and logic for each stage of the calculation clearly.
 This should be done in words rather than using formulae or Excel functions.
 Furthermore, a simple statement that a calculation has been done, with no explanation as to how, is not sufficient.
-The audit trail should provide sufficient detail to enable another analyst to understand each stage in the calculation.
+The audit trail should provide sufficient detail to enable another analyst to understand each stage in the calculation and provide evidence of reasonableness checks applied to ensure the model is operating as expected.
 Candidates are strongly encouraged to look at the sample solutions provided to better understand the level of detail they should be aiming to produce in their audit trails.